ByteriX/Localinter/README.md

 ### Swift Package Manager (SPM)

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
-It is in early development, but `Localinter` does support its use on supported platforms.
+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler. `Localinter` supports its use on supported platforms as plugin tool.

 Once you have your Swift package set up, adding `Localinter` as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
 Then you need call from your target plugin like this: